MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/margin-price-adjustments.md

 - Create one or more [price component codes](price-component-code.md) to set up various types of margin price adjustments that you can include in your price structures.
 - Create one or more [price structures](price-structure-overview.md) to establish how your margin price adjustments combine with other price elements (such as base price and discounts) to find the final unit price.
-- Set up one or more [pricing rules](price-rules.md) to configure the margin price adjustments you need, which customers and items they apply to, and how they are calculated.
+- Set up one or more [margin price adjustment pricing rules](price-rules.md) to configure the margin price adjustments you need, which customers and items they apply to, and how they are calculated.
 You'll associate each price adjustment with a specific price component code and then define the details of the calculation.

-For details about how to create pricing rules for each margin price adjustment (and discount), see [Configure pricing rules](price-rules.md).
+For details about how to create pricing rules for each margin price adjustment (and discount), see [Pricing rules for discounts and margin price adjustments](price-rules.md).

 For example, the following screenshot shows a price structure that contains two sequential margin component price adjustments (*General price adjustments* and *Seasonal price adjustments*).